During a recent client conversation around creativity and critical thinking I asked, “are you spending time with your inner people each day?”

 Why?
 Because contentment with life is strongly based on contentment with who you are…you may just find yourself a new best friend.
 And…because we can!

 In the spirit of spending time with my inner peeps, I will be taking some quiet time over the next month to curate and deliver new upcoming work projects, reflect and write, and enjoy the first signs of spring.
-My bi-weekly publications will return later in April. xo
+My bi-weekly publications will return early May. xo

 To subscribe and receive directly to your inbox when we return, click here.